 - Carpet beetles

-- Bat bugs – they look almost identical and can even fool a Technician.
-An examination with a microscope is required to accurately determine the difference between bed bugs and bat bugs.
+- Bat bugs – An examination with a microscope is required to accurately determine the difference between bed bugs and bat bugs.
 Bat bugs develop in colonies of bats, and oftentimes, unbeknownst to them, homeowners may have a colony of bats residing somewhere in the structure.
-Bat bugs may enter into living spaces in search of a host, and are commonly found wandering in attics or upstairs hallways.
+These bugs may enter into living spaces in search of a host, and are commonly found wandering in attics or upstairs hallways.
 While they can bite humans, bat bugs cannot sustain and reproduce in the absence of bats.

 How big are bed bugs?

 Bed bug adults are about the size of an apple seed, measuring around 5mm long.
-Younger life stages are much smaller.
+Those in earlier life stages are much smaller.
 Bed bug eggs are 1mm in length, which is about half the size of a grain of rice.
-Newly hatched nymphs are about the size of a pin head—looking much like a tiny “moving freckle”.
+Newly hatched nymphs are about the size of a pinhead—looking much like a tiny “moving freckle”.
 As nymphs molt and grow larger, they become easier to see.

-Bed bugs are found anywhere that humans are motionless for an extended period of time.
-The most common of these places is of course, the bed, which is where bed bugs get their name.
+- Bed bugs are found anywhere that humans are motionless for an extended period of time.
+The most common of these places is your bed, which is where bed bugs get their name.
 Bed bugs prefer to be as close to their human food source as possible, and are frequently found on or in close proximity to the following places:

 - Beds – including box springs, mattresses, headboards, mattress covers